Krys333/BlogCodebase/content/posts/2023-02-13-building-security-into-payment-systems-luhn.md

 correct_check_digit = calculate_luhn_check_digit(first_digits)
 result = compare_actual_against_valid(original_check_digit, correct_check_digit)
 ```
 I recommend using the above code in conjunction with a basic input character count.
-This will cover you for most user input errors, as well as some unsofisticated malicious entry attempts.
+This will cover you for most user input errors, as well as some unsophisticated malicious entry attempts.

 ## Other quirks of the check digit algorythm